Cheap Houses for Sale in Japan

 Things to Know Before Buying

 Low purchase price doesn't always mean low total cost.
 Always check: the building's age (pre-1981 homes may not meet current earthquake standards), whether municipal water and sewage are connected, road access rights (landlocked plots have limited resale value), and any demolition obligations.
 For official akiya bank listings with built-in municipal support, see our akiya bank listings.
+For properties specifically registered as vacant or abandoned, see abandoned houses for sale in Japan.
 For the full market across all price ranges, browse all houses for sale in Japan.

 Frequently Asked Questions